mjmarino-phd/pharmacology-small-sample-EDA/README.md

 This repository contains the complete suite of R-scripts associated with the manuscript:
 **"A Robust Workflow for Exploratory Data Analysis and Outlier Management in Small-Sample Pharmacological Datasets"** (Marino, 2026).

+## Interactive Tool
+An interactive version of the Confidence Funnel tool is hosted at [[mjmarino-phd.shinyapps.io](https://mjmarino-phd.shinyapps.io/confidencefunnels/)]

+Alternatively, you can run the app locally in R using:
+`shiny::runGitHub('mjmarino-phd/pharmacology-small-sample-EDA', subdir='ConfidenceFunnelApp')`

 ##  Overview
 In pharmacological research, experimental constraints often limit sample sizes to $n=7$ to $30$.
 These scripts provide a practical, beginner-friendly toolkit for: